 It is uncontroversial that, barring highly unusual circumstances, a respondent’s liability is limited to damage that its conduct caused and, in general, a claimant bears the burden of proving that the respondent caused the claimant’s injuries.
 Causation has long been widely recognised as a general principle of law.
 As stated by the tribunal in Biwater v.
 Tanzania, ‘it is well settled that one key requirement of any claim for compensation (whether for unlawful expropriation or any other breach of Treaty) is the element of causation’.
 Article 31 of the International Law Commission (ILC) Articles on State Responsibility and its official commentary reflect the principle as it exists under customary international law.
 The concept requires establishing a cause-and-effect relationship between the act and the harm done.

 Legal causation concerns underlying policies that limit liability even if factual causation can be established.
 In US law, one of the classic cases that all first-year law students study, is Palsgraf v.
-Long Island Railroad.
-In this famous case, two railway guards attempted to help a man board a train.
+Long Island Railroad, concerning two railway guards who attempted to help a man board a train.
 In doing so, they caused the man to drop a package.
-That package, which was wrapped in newspaper and looked innocuous, contained fireworks and caused an explosion that, in turn, knocked down scales at the other end of the train platform, injuring the plaintiff.
-The court dismissed a claim on grounds that the injury was not foreseeable.
+That package was wrapped in newspaper and looked innocuous.
+However, it contained fireworks, which caused an explosion that, in turn, knocked down scales at the other end of the railway platform, injuring the plaintiff.
+The court dismissed a claim on the ground that the injury was not foreseeable.